vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-procmon.md

 ## Capture process logs using Process Monitor

-Process Monitor (ProcMon) is an advanced monitoring tool that can show real-time processes.
-You can use this tool to capture the performance issue (e.g. high cpu) as it is occurring.
+Process Monitor (ProcMon) is an advanced monitoring tool that provides real-time data on processes.
+It can be used to capture performance issues, such as high CPU usage, and to monitor application compatibility scenarios as they occur.

-This is also especially useful when troubleshooting various application compatibility scenarios.

 There are two ways to capture a Process Monitor (ProcMon) trace: